coreywhitemagic/Palmistry/README.md

 # ✋ Palmistry

-A command-line program that helps you master palm reading.
+A command-line program that helps you master palm readings.

 ---